Get Accurate, Advanced Heart & Lung Testing

 An EEG is a noninvasive test used to detect abnormalities in the electrical activity of the brain.
 Brain cells communicate by producing tiny electrical impulses.
 In an EEG, electrodes are placed on the scalp over multiple areas of the brain to detect and record patterns of electrical activity and check for abnormalities.
 The technician will apply 23 small, flat, metal discs called electrodes in different positions on your scalp.
 The discs are held in place with a water soluble paste.
 The electrodes are connected by wires to an amplifier and a recording machine.
 The electrical impulses are recorded onto a moving piece of graph paper.

 An EEG causes no discomfort.
 The electrode applied to your scalp will only record electrical activity and does not produce any sensation.
 It cannot "read your mind," measure intelligence or diagnose mental illness.
 The test is usually performed while the patient is awake and also during sleep.
-The patient may be asked to do certain things during the test such as breathe deeply and quickly for several minutes or look at a bright flickering light.
-If the patient is given a mild sedative to induce sleep, he or she will be unable to drive for 24 hours.
+You may be asked to do certain things during the test such as breathe deeply and quickly for several minutes or look at a bright flickering light.
+If you are given a mild sedative to induce sleep, you will be unable to drive for 24 hours.

 Test time may take up to two hours.
 The results of the EEG will help the physician diagnose and evaluate the presence and type of seizure disorders and causes of confusion.
 The results may also be used to investigate periods of unconsciousness, to confirm brain death in a comatose patient or to evaluate head injuries, tumors, infections, degenerative diseases, and metabolic disturbances that affect the brain.

 An EEG must be ordered by a physician.
-The patient should have no more than four hours of sleep the night before the exam and should have no alcohol, sedatives or caffeine 24 hours prior to the exam.
-The patient should arrive with clean hair (no mousse, gels, hair spray), and someone must come with the patient to drive him or her home.
+You should have no more than four hours of sleep the night before the exam and should have no alcohol, sedatives or caffeine 24 hours prior to the exam.
+You should arrive with clean hair (no mousse, gels, hair spray), and someone must come with you to drive you home.

 What are Arterial Blood Gases (ABGs)?